-To know the file's size (content length) the fseek() and ftell() are used.
+To know the file's size (the content's length) the fseek() and ftell() functions are used.
 If the caller hasn't provided a status, 200 Ok is used.

-We have now all data required to send the HTTP response message's header (sendHttpResponseHeader).
+All data required to send the HTTP response message's header is now settled, so sendHttpResponseHeader() is called.

-Then we can start reading data from the file's start (rewind), and send it to the HTTP client as as it's read from the file.
-When there's no more data to read from the file, fread() returns zero or -1 in the case of error.
+Then, we can start reading data from the beginning of the file (rewind) and send it to the HTTP client as it's read.
+When there's no more data to read from the file, fread() returns zero, or -1 in the case of error.